lowranceworks/Docker-K8s-Complete-Guide/section/9/readme.md

 ### Environment Variables with Docker Compose
-environment variables must also be defined in our containers so that they can to talk to each other (see docker-compose.yml) \ environment variables set variables in the container at **run time** (when the container is started up) \
+environment variables must also be defined in our containers so that they can to talk to each other (see docker-compose.yml) \
+environment variables set variables in the container at **run time** (when the container is started up) \
-the image does NOT have any memory of the environment variables you define \ values for environment variables can be taken from a file on your computer (for secrets that shouldn't be uploaded to SCM) \
+the image does NOT have any memory of the environment variables you define \
+values for environment variables can be taken from a file on your computer (for secrets that shouldn't be uploaded to SCM) \
-values for environment variables can be defined inside the docker-compose.yml (see example below) \
+values for environment variables can be defined inside the docker-compose.yml (see example below):
 ```
   api:
     build: